htcondor/htcondor/docs/version-history/development-release-series-89.rst

    OAuth services that a job needs are present before the job is submitted.
    :ticket:`7606`

--  The python-bindings daemon objects :class:`~htcondor.Schedd`, :class:`~htcondor.Startd`,
+-  The Python API daemon objects :class:`~htcondor.Schedd`, :class:`~htcondor.Startd`,
-   and :class:`~htcondor.Negotiator` and :class:`~htcondor.Credd` now have a location memmber whose value can be passed to the contructor of a class of the same type to create a new object pointing to the same HTCondor daemon.
+   :class:`~htcondor.Negotiator` and :class:`~htcondor.Credd` now have a location memmber whose value can be passed to the contructor of a class of the same type to create a new object pointing to the same HTCondor daemon.
    :ticket:`7670`

--  The python-bindings :class:`~htcondor.Schedd` constructor now accepts None and interprets that to be the address of the local HTCondor Schedd.
+-  The Python API daemon object :class:`~htcondor.Schedd` constructor now accepts None and interprets that to be the address of the local HTCondor Schedd.
    :ticket:`7668`

 -  The Python API now includes the job status enumeration.
    :ticket:`7726`

+-  The Python API methods that take a constraint argument will now accept an :class:``~classad.ExprTree`` in addition to the native Python types, string, bool, int and None.
+   :ticket:`7657`

 -  You may now instruct HTCondor to record certain information about the files present in the top level of a job's sandbox and the job's environment